 If he manages to land it closer, Player B will get a turn, and the process will repeat.
 By the end of a round, the player with the most number of closest balls will get points equal to the number of balls close to the red one.
 A new round will start, and the same procedure will repeat, except that the points will be retained.
 The game ends when one of the players gets 5 points in total.

+The Bowls Field in Aquila does not count for the achievement/trophy.
+You’ll need to use the Bowls Field by the Inn.
 This game is really easy, and is accompanied by questionable skills of the AI.
 It’s wisest to go second, so you have a clear idea of where you want to throw the ball after the computer has thrown it.

 Secondly, you want to get as many balls close to the red one as possible.
 You can also hit the opponent’s positioned ball and displace them to get them further away from the red ball, which is a great little strategy.
 You can also hit the red ball itself, but it is extremely bouncy and may displace it greatly.

 Another thing to remember is to consider the bounces the ball will take after it has been thrown.
 Thus, it’s best to place the projectile reticule a pace or two behind the desired position.

 Remember, the more close balls you have to the red ball, the more points you get, and the quicker and easier it is to win.